KingOfSpades/KingOfSpades-old/_posts/2022-01-15-creating-a-ex280-page.md

 ```

 ## Creating a tab
-Next up I created a tab in my Jekyll locals file, you can see that over here: https://github.com/KingOfSpades/KingOfSpades/blob/main/_data/locales/en.yml
+Next up I created a tab in my Jekyll locals file, you can see that over here.
+The locals file for this blog is located at [`_data/locales`](https://github.com/KingOfSpades/KingOfSpades/blob/main/_data/locales/en.yml).

 ```yaml
 ....